zolabar/trendPy/README.md

 in your Python scripts or jupyter notebooks and use the best of the numerical and symbolic worlds to make predictions and assess the quality of your fit!

+**trendpy2** is deterministic, i.e. complementary to [trendpy](https://github.com/RonsenbergVI/trendpy), which uses a stochastic approach.

 or use the one of the **WebApps** with the correspondig button above (voila app or streamlit app).

 For more, have a look at the [**sphinx-documentation**](https://zolabar.github.io/trendPy/)!